-Two days are dedicated to training in the quarantines, and thank god.
+Days Three and Four: Quarantine Training Two days are dedicated to training in the quarantines, and thank god.
 These are self contained little rooms with a small pool, a kitchen, and a plateau, all of which can be gated off.
-This is Fase 1, where new arrivals and the sickest seals are.
+This is Fase 1, where new arrivals and the sickest … Continue reading “ZP Week One: Quarantine Training and My First Day” →

 In 2016 I joined the Limpopo Dwarf Mongoose Project as a Research Assistant.
 This is a long term behavioural study.
 Mongoosers (an informal title) work 6 days a week collecting data and carrying out experiments.
 The work is with habituated mongoose groups so you can really observe them closely.
-Dwarf mongooses are cooperatively breeding social mammals with loads of interesting behaviours and complex group structures.
+Dwarf … Continue reading “Review: Research Assistant at the Limpopo Dwarf Mongoose Project” →

 Sophie is an MSci Zoology graduate who is soon off to work as a project manager in South Africa on the Dwarf Mongoose Project (where she was my wonderful roommate when we were research assistants!) – I’ll leave the rest for her to explain in her own words.